Moataz-Ab/GenAI-LLM-RAG-bot/README.md

 - The app returns the RAG status of the task and strategic recommendations on how to proceed based on the budget status and the distance from the deadline

 # Collaboration
-This work was done in collaboration with my colleagye Luca Morel [@lccopu]
+This work was done in collaboration with my colleague Luca Morel [@lccopu]